bg-portfolio/bg-portfolio_etl_2_amazon/README.md

 ---
 # License

-This project is under GNU General Public License v3.0 \n To view the [License](../blob/main/LICENSE), click the link.
+This project is under GNU General Public License v3.0 To view the [License](../blob/main/LICENSE), click the link.